-3.5 MODULE 5: DRAMATURGY FOR STAGE DESIGN
+3.5 MODULE 5: DRAMATURGY

-Module Coordinator: Loughlin Deegan

-Teaching staff: Karin McCully

-Term: 1 & 2

-Average Teaching Hours: 3 hours per week
+Module Code: LR7010 Module Coordinator: Loughlin Deegan Teaching staff: Karin McCully Term: 1 & 2 Average Teaching Hours: 3 hours per week

 This module will be taught over 2 terms (Terms One and Two) by a professional dramaturg.
-It aims to introduce students to a range of dramatic texts with an emphasis on their dramaturgical composition.
-An understanding of the contexts within which those dramaturgical strategies were produced will also be fostered.
-This seminar based module requires students to examine key issues related to the creation and structure of playscripts.
-Students will consider a variety of theories regarding dramatic structure, style and form, explore different approaches to text analysis and learn to apply a designer's vocabulary to a number of case studies.
+It aims to introduce students to a range of dramatic texts with an emphasis on their composition.
+An understanding of the contexts within which different dramaturgical strategies were produced will also be fostered.
+This seminar based module requires students to examine key issues related to the creation and structure of plays.
+Through close readings, students will consider a variety of theories regarding dramatic structure, style and form, explore different approaches to textual analysis and learn to apply a critical vocabulary to a number of case studies.
 Dramaturgy is a compulsory module for playwriting and directing students and an elective module for design students.
+Learning outcomes: